 21st century housing

-Their fate inspired an exhibition that showed housing as a still unfinished project of the Third Polish Republic.
-The debate presented possible solutions that should be implemented immediately in order to improve the situation.
-We paid special attention to the role of the government in housing policy.
+Their fate inspired an exhibition that shows housing as a still unfinished project of the Third Polish Republic.
+The debate will present possible solutions that should be implemented immediately in order to improve the situation.
+We will pay special attention to the role of the government in housing policy.